What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 How prevalent is the use of W&I insurance in your transactions?

-How active have financial sponsors been in acquiring publicly listed companies and/or buying infrastructure assets?
+How active have financial sponsors been in acquiring publicly listed companies?

 Outside of anti-trust and heavily regulated sectors, are there any foreign investment controls or other governmental consents which are typically required to be made by financial sponsors?

 In line with similar initiatives in other European countries, the Flemish government has adopted a decree which entered into effect on 1 January 2019.
 Flanders accordingly has an ex post intervention mechanism in place for investments allowing foreign investors to control public authorities or related bodies that would entail a threat for the strategic interests of Flanders.
-A broadening of the Flemish foreign direct investment (FDI) regime and possible measures (ex ante and ex post) is currently on the agenda of the Flemish Government.
+It is not yet clear what the effect of the new FDI regime above will be on the Flemish FDI regime.

 How is the risk of merger clearance normally dealt with where a financial sponsor is the acquirer?

 If merger clearance is required, it is standard practice to include this as a condition precedent to the closing of the transaction in the acquisition agreement.
 Merger clearances involving financial sponsors usually do not trigger competition issues, unless the financial sponsor has portfolio companies which overlap with the business of the target.
 Depending on the parties’ bargaining power, we see several practices for the allocation of the risk of merger clearance between the parties.
-Usually the buyer bears the risk of any required divestments, although it is not uncommon for these risks to be capped in one way or another (e.g. no obligation for the buyer to offer divestments that are disproportionate to the contemplated transaction).
+Usually, the buyer bears the risk of any required divestments, although it is not uncommon for these risks to be capped in one way or another (e.g. no obligation for the buyer to offer divestments that are disproportionate to the contemplated transaction).
 However, in the context of transactions organized as competitive auctions, the acquisition agreement exceptionally includes a “hell or high water” clause, whereby the buyer is obligated to take all steps to satisfy the requirements imposed by the competition authorities (including divestitures) to obtain merger clearance.

-Have you seen an increase in the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside?
+Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) ‘continuation fund’ transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?

 How are management incentive schemes typically structured?

-Most management incentive schemes are conceptually structured as either stock option plans or free share plans, the latter being less beneficial for Belgian tax residents from a tax and social security point of view.
-In practice, Belgian employees are often offered options on the basis of a stock option plan issued by a foreign parent company.
-In such cases, these plans usually require some alteration to enable the application of the tax beneficial treatment of the Belgian tax law on stock options.
-We continue to see tax litigation with respect to plans set up by parent companies in the past, whereby Belgian tax authorities claim that expenses in relation to the stock option plan which are cross-charged to the Belgian employer, are considered non-deductible by the tax authorities.
 In co-investment schemes, the shares are usually acquired directly by the managers as capital gains on shares are, in principle, exempt from personal income tax.
 We have noticed however an increased awareness (and anticipate tax litigation) on the tax treatment applicable to capital gains realised on ratchet shares/shares with a sweet-equity component (i.e. whether the “disproportionate return” should not qualify as miscellaneous income taxable at 33% + local taxes).
 Where future exits do not take the form of capital gains but rather give rise to dividend upstreaming, additional structuring might be envisaged in order to try to lower or defer the tax pressure (dividends are – in principle – taxed at a flat rate of 30% in the personal income tax, however conditional lower rates may apply if e.g. the investment is held through a personal service company of the manager).

 Are there any specific tax rules which commonly feature in the structuring of management's incentive schemes?